doctrine/orm/docs/en/reference/annotations-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Annotation which has to be set on the entity-class PHP DocBlock to
-notify Doctrine that this entity has entity life-cycle callback
+notify Doctrine that this entity has entity lifecycle callback
 annotations set on at least one of its methods.
 Using @PostLoad,
 @PrePersist, @PostPersist, @PreRemove, @PostRemove, @PreUpdate or
 @PostUpdate without this marker annotation will make Doctrine